revng/revng/README.rst

 Purpose
 *******

-`revamb` is a static binary translator.
+`revng` is a static binary translator.
 Given a input ELF binary for one of the supported architectures (currently MIPS, ARM and x86-64) it will analyze it and emit an equivalent LLVM IR.
-To do so, `revamb` employs the QEMU intermediate representation (a series of TCG instructions) and then translates them to LLVM IR.
+To do so, `revng` employs the QEMU intermediate representation (a series of TCG instructions) and then translates them to LLVM IR.